itsee-birmingham/standalone_collation_editor/docs/upgrade-notes/upgrade-1-0-x.md

 ---
 id: upgrade-1-0-x
-title: Upgrade to 1.0.x family from the deprecated version
+title: Upgrading to 1.0.x from deprecated version
 sidebar_label: Upgrading to 1.0.x
 ---

-# Upgrading to 1.0.x from deprecated version

 This code is not backwards compatible with early versions of the code archived at [https://github.com/itsee-birmingham/collation_editor](https://github.com/itsee-birmingham/collation_editor)